autowarefoundation/autoware-documentation/docs/contributing/documentation-guidelines/index.md

 Follow the steps below.

-1. Create a PR to the repository.
+1. Create a pull request to the repository.
 2. Add the `documentation` label from the sidebar (See below figure).
 3. Wait for a couple of minutes, and the `github-actions` bot will notify the URL for the pull request's preview.